vashr/power-automate-docs/articles/business-process-flows-overview.md

 <a name="BKMK_Considerations"></a>
 ## Business process flow considerations
  You can define business process flows only for those entities that support them.
 You also need to be aware of the limits for the number of processes, stages, and steps that can be added.

-### Business process flows that call a workflow
- You can call on-demand workflows from inside a business process flow.
-You can configure this from the new business process flow designer by dragging a workflow component to a process stage or to the Global Workflows section.
-For more information about using workflows in business process flows, see [Blog: Business process flow automation in Dynamics 365](https://blogs.msdn.microsoft.com/crm/2017/03/28/business-process-flow-automation-in-dynamics-365/).

- If you set a workflow to trigger on **Stage Exit** of a stage in your business process flow, the workflow is triggered whenever you leave that stage.
-This happens when you move to the *next* stage or to the *previous* stage.

- When you include a workflow that you want to trigger on Stage Exit of a stage in your business process flow, and that stage is  the last stage in the flow, the designer gives the impression that the workflow will be triggered when that stage is completed.
-However, the workflow will not be triggered because a stage transition does not take place.
-You will not receive a warning or error preventing you from including the workflow on the stage.
-When a user interacts with the business process flow, finishing or abandoning the process does not result in a stage transition, and therefore the workflow is not triggered.
-Consider the following examples:

--   You create a business process flow with two stages, S1 connects to  S2, with a workflow on stage S2 and set the trigger to **Stage Exit**.

--   You create a business process flow with three stages, S1 connect to S2, then S2 branches to S3.
-You include a workflow on S2 and set the trigger to **Stage Exit**.

- The workflow will not trigger in either case.
-To work around this issue, you can add a Global Workflow and add the workflow you want to trigger to it so that the workflow is triggered for the business process rather than a stage of the process.
-You can set the trigger for a Global workflow to Process Abandoned or Process Completed to cause the workflow to trigger when a user abandons or completes the business process.

  <a name="BKMK_Entities"></a>
 ### Entities that can use business process flows
  All custom entities can use business process flows.
 The following standard entities can also use business process flows: